 Mash-ups reuse, repurpose and combine existing data, art or content to create something new, or add value in some way.

-We encourage non-commercial users to mash-up OpenGeoscience material with their own data in new and innovative ways by adding new functionality or interfaces.
+We encourage users to mash-up OpenGeoscience material with their own data in new and innovative ways by adding new functionality or interfaces.

 We can draw inspiration and know-how from mash-ups from the developer community to help us develop robust new products for the benefit of society.
 Contact us if you create something new and innovative that could benefit others: using BGS data

 Gallery below of mash-ups using geological map data at different scales and applications such as:

-The app guides your walk along the Newent to Huntley section of the Abberley and Malvern Hills Geopark Way - a 109 mile walk running between Bridgnorth in Shropshire England to Gloucester Cathedral.
+The app by BrooksDesigns guides your walk along the Newent to Huntley section of the Abberley and Malvern Hills Geopark Way - a 109 mile walk running between Bridgnorth in Shropshire England to Gloucester Cathedral.
 The trail is divided into 17 sections and there will be an app for each section.
 Includes BGS geology WMS services.

-Combining land cover data from H C Darby's publications, geographic data from the Ordnance Survey, geology data from BGS and coastline data from NGDC GSHHS to create a geographic history of land cover and surface geology of East Anglia since Domesday.
+This app by Andrew Zolnai combines land cover data from H C Darby's publications, geographic data from the Ordnance Survey, geology data from BGS and coastline data from NGDC GSHHS to create a geographic history of land cover and surface geology of East Anglia since Domesday.

 Tlatet has combined BGS data with crowdsourced geographic data — OpenStreetMap.

-A reference guide to the latest magnitude 1.0 and larger earthquakes from around the world as provided by seven worldwide sources including the BGS, the US Geological Survey and the European-Mediterranean Seismological Centre.
+A reference guide by LateNightProjects to the latest magnitude 1.0 and larger earthquakes from around the world as provided by seven worldwide sources including the BGS, the US Geological Survey and the European-Mediterranean Seismological Centre.
 Find out when they happened, where they happened, how big they were, and more.
 All in an easy-to-use interface!